dangmocrang/check_idrac/MANUAL.md

 Its because "WARN = $ALL$" so all status the out of "OK" and "CRIT" range will be WARN.
 - You can either define state alert by options --ok/--warn/--crit or in config file.
-- You can not use $ALL$ for two states at once.
+- You can not use $ALL$ for two states at same time.
 - I use simple search, in ex "online" will matchs onlines/xxonline/onlinebutnotok... but since device does not return those weird outputs so we will be ok.
-- If no $ALL$ in state definition, all states that are out of states defined here will be reported as UNKNOWN.
+- If no $ALL$ in state definition, all states that are not belong to states we defined here, will be reported as UNKNOWN.

 Why would someone need --no-alert?
 - For Testing purpose, check will not ask for threshold and speed up analyzing processes.